Leeds City Museum: Leeds Story gallery

 The history of Leeds from prehistory to the modern day.
-One of the key objects on display is the Malham Pipe, originally identified as an Iron Age flute made from bone, its dating has been revised to the early medieval period.
+One of the key objects on display is the Malham Pipe.
+Originally identified as an Iron Age flute made from bone, its dating was revised in 2018 by Sermon and Todd in Northern History to the early medieval period, but a 2026 article by Sermon and Lord in the same journal suggests that the pipe may be Anglo Saxon or early medieval.
 The West Yorkshire Hoard is an example of one aspect of medieval Leeds.

 Special exhibitions

 On the third floor is a gallery space dedicated to a changing exhibition programme.
 One previous exhibition was 'Beavers to Weavers' looking at things created by creatures.